By Jessica Bubenheim, on 30 July 2021

 - KEEP.
-Keeping customers for long periods rather than loosing customers you've spent time, money and resources acquiring.
+Keeping customers for long periods rather than loosing customers you've spent time, money, and resources acquiring.
 It’s a lot more expensive to get customers than to keep and grow them.

 - GROW.
 Sell existing customers more products and gain more engagement.

-source: Steve Blank
+Source: Steve Blank

 Demand Creation Activities

-Paid demand creation activities:
+Paid demand creation activities can include:

-- public relations agency
+- public relations

-- SEM & SEO (google Adwords, facebook ads, etc)
+- SEM & SEO (Google Ads, Facebook ads, etc.)

-Earned demand creation activities
+Earned demand creation activities can include: